jeremytammik/roomedit3d/README.md

 The server uses [socket.io](http://socket.io) to broadcast the updates.

-This broadcast is picked up by a yet-to-be-implemented C# .NET Revit add-in client.
+This broadcast is picked up by the [Roomedit3dApp](https://github.com/jeremytammik/Roomedit3dApp) C# .NET Revit add-in client.

 Currently hardwired for a specific model; the selected element is identified via its Revit UniqueId.